Convocation programs

 Parking

-Free parking is available for graduates and their guests during convocation in the U and Q parking lots.
+Complimentary parking is available for graduates and their guests during convocation in the U and Q parking lots.
+Parking in the U and Q lots will be complimentary as of 12 pm noon on the days of Fall Convocation (October 21 - 23, 2025).

 Follow signage and the directions of on-site staff to find designated convocation parking.
 Arrive early to allow extra time to park—campus is busy during ceremonies.
 Learn more about parking at convocation